 Fireworks will reveal just how much shake there is when you take a photo with an iPhone.
 When you hold your device out in front of you in low light, something as simple as your own breathing will blur the image.
 This is not something you normally worry about when taking pictures in the middle of a sunny day, because there is plenty of light and the iPhone camera can give you a fast enough shutter speed.

-With a tripod, either large or tabletop-size, you will immediately increase your chances of great fireworks pictures.
+With a tripod, either large or tabletop, you will immediately increase your chances of great fireworks pictures.
 Just be sure you don’t plant it in someone’s leg or obstruct the view of people around you.

 Make sure your flash is turned off.
 Your iPhone will want to activate your flash because of the surrounding darkness.
 You know how sometimes you watch a big championship sporting event and see all the flashes from cameras in the stands going off?
 Looks cool on TV but the light from all those flashes isn’t reaching the action on the field.
 The flash provides only a wink of light to illuminate a few feet in front of you.

 Try out these iPhone camera settings

 How about the iPhone’s Panorama setting?
 I’ve lived in places where you can see the fireworks shows of nearby communities.
 You just might get something cool.
-Keep the tripod planted and turn the tripod head to the next position.
-Obviously, don’t train your lens to the next spot until after you’ve taken the first picture.
+Keep the tripod planted and slowly rotate the mount.
+Obviously, don’t move your lens to the next spot until after you’ve taken the first picture.

 Time-lapse.
 There’s not much to say about this setting other than ooh and ahh.

 Video of the fireworks is also a nice option.
 This way you can hit record and enjoy the show without constantly looking at your screen.

 Scout your location